tardate/LittleArduinoProjects/Electronics101/NOR7402/README.md

 This circuit demonstrates the basic operation.
 It uses the Arduino to sequence inputs through the truth table on a single NOR gate.
-The NOR gate outpur drives an LED and is also measured by the Arduino with an analog input.
+The NOR gate output drives an LED and is also measured by the Arduino with an analog input.

 ### Behaviour

-Here's a sample trace taken with [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues).
+Here's a sample trace taken with [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues).
 The lower two traces are the gate inputs, and the upper trace is the gate output.
 The HIGH output voltage measures at 3.42V (a tad over typical value according to the datasheet)

 ![processing trace](./assets/processing_trace.png?raw=true)

 ### Construction